Marc-André Fleury: Personal life

 Fleury was born to André and France Fleury in Sorel-Tracy, Quebec, a town near Montreal.
 He has one sibling, his younger sister Marylène.

 When he was first drafted, he lived with Mario Lemieux for a brief period of time as he searched for more permanent living arrangements.

 Fleury married his longtime girlfriend Véronique Larosee in 2012, and the couple have two daughters and a son.
 She is of Abenaki and Mi'kmaq descent.
-In November 2023 the NHL forbade Fleury from wearing a custom mask he had had made in honor of his wife's Native heritage on his team's American Indian Heritage Night.
+In November 2023, the NHL forbade Fleury from wearing a custom mask he had had made in honor of his wife's Native heritage on the Wild's American Indian Heritage Night.
 In spite of the threat of fines for himself and the team, he wore the helmet during warm-ups, though he did not start the game.
+It was later reported that Fleury or the team would be unlikely to receive a fine for the decision.
+The mask was also put up for auction by the Minnesota Wild Foundation with proceeds going towards the American Indian Family Center.
+The auction raised a total of $66,605.

 Fleury is known by the nickname "Flower", derived from the English translation of his last name (fleuri is "in bloom", or "in flower", in French).
 His goaltender masks always feature a fleur-de-lis on the backplate (in addition to the initials EFGT, honouring his four grandparents in memoriam), and have frequently featured some sort of flower on the front artwork as well.

-Throughout his career, Fleury gained a reputation as a prankster to both teammates and opponents.
+Throughout his career, Fleury gained a reputation as a prankster to both teammates and opponents, with many of his pranks being uploaded to social media.